How to Visit Utah’s Most-Visited Forest

 One of the most visited destinations along the Wasatch Front is the Silver Lake boardwalk at the top of Big Cottonwood Canyon.
 It is a perfect place to escape the heat of the mid-summer, take in the stunning colors of fall and enjoy fresh snow on cross-country ski trails.

-An elevated boardwalk takes warm weather visitors across a wet meadow, over a creek and around a lake.
+An elevated boardwalk takes warm-weather visitors across a wet meadow, over a creek and around a lake.
 Baby strollers, fishing rods, picnic baskets and wheelchairs are a common sight at Silver Lake.

 People are not the only creatures enjoying the area around Silver Lake.
 Moose and deer can often be spotted wading the lake, napping in the willows and aspen and even taking a stroll on the boardwalk.
 Instead of giving wildlife space to go about their lives, people often run to get a better picture.
 It is important to remember that all wildlife in the Uinta-Wasatch-Cache National Forest are, in fact, wild.
 Not only wild, but dangerous.
 The moose around Silver Lake can often seem tame, but they are really only tolerating people invading their space.
-On occasion, visitors figure this out the hard way by pushing these huge animals just a little too far and ending up running away when a moose turns to confront them.
+On occasion, visitors figure this out the hard way by pushing these huge animals just a little too far — and then end up running away when the moose turns around to confront them.

 Black bear, mountain lion and rattlesnakes — all animals which inhabit the Wasatch Front and can be seen in any of the canyons — certainly seem more dangerous than a moose, but these gangly creatures can weigh more than 1,000 pounds.
 Few animals are more dangerous than a mother moose worried that people are getting too close to her calf.